odoo/documentation/accounting/receivables/customer_invoices/payment_terms.rst

 -  Pay the remaining balance within 30 days

-.. note::   Payment terms are different from invoicing in several times.
+.. note::   Payment terms are different from invoicing in several areas.
 If,
             for a specific order, you invoice the customer in two parts, that's not a payment term but invoice conditions.